-First Amendment to Revolving Credit Facility.
-The Company entered into its Revolving Credit Facility in December 2020 which was amended and restated in June 2021, and as of June 30, 2021, had \$14.0 million drawn on the Revolving Credit Facility.
-HighPeak Energy, Inc., as Borrower, Fifth Third Bank, National Association, as administrative agent, and the Lenders party thereto entered into the First Amendment to, among other things, (i) complete the simi-annual borrowing base redetermination process which increased the borrowing base from \$40 million to \$125 million and (ii) modify the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$20.0 million to \$125 million.
+Amendments to Revolving Credit Facility.
+The Company entered into its Revolving Credit Facility in December 2020 which was amended and restated in June 2021 and in October 2021, and as of June 30, 2021, had \$14.0 million drawn on the Revolving Credit Facility.
+HighPeak Energy, Inc., as Borrower, Fifth Third Bank, National Association, as administrative agent, the Guarantors, the Existing Lender and the New Lenders party thereto entered into the First Amendment to, among other things, (i) complete the simi-annual borrowing base redetermination process which increased the borrowing base from \$40 million to \$125 million and (ii) modify the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$20.0 million to \$125 million.
 In addition, a syndicate of banks was added to the facility at various levels of participation and commitment.
+In October 2021, HighPeak Energy, Inc., as Borrower, Fifth Third Bank, National Association, as administrative agent, the Guarantors and the Lenders party thereto entered into the Second Amendment to, among other things, (i) complete a semi-annual borrowing base redetermination process, which increased the borrowing base from \$125 million to \$195 million and (ii) modified the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$125 million to \$195 million and (ii) modified the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$125 million to \$195 million and (ii) modified the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$125 million to \$195 million and (ii) modified the terms of the Revolving Credit Agreement to increase the aggregate elected commitments from \$125 million to \$195 million.